FREE SHIPPING ON ALL ORDERS

 Breastfeeding: How much milk is enough for a newborn?

-How Much Milk Should a Newborn Drink?
-A Feeding Guide
+How Much Milk Should a Newborn Eat?
+A Week-by-Week Guide

 Do you remember how fast those months of pregnancy went and how much your baby (or babies!) grew in that amount of time?
 It began as a bundle of cells and evolved into a package of joy.
 This trend continues outside the womb, with significant changes occurring over a relatively short period.
 The first two weeks of a newborn's life are considered the most challenging, as the mother and child are on a learning curve, trying to keep up with hunger cues and satiety signals.